Author Mike England

 So 2 years ago, they invested in a GPS system that tells them exactly where their trucks (and therefore the customer’s merchandise) are at all times.
 But the operations manager who made this decision doesn’t really talk to the person who keeps all the drivers logs and everything else the DOT might examine one day.

 After being involved in a serious crash, involving 7 automobiles and their truck, the DOT comes in to look at their logs and supporting documents, among other things.
 There was no evidence of deliberate falsification on daily drivers logs, but the records the GPS system keeps is a discoverable supporting document and it never matches the paper logs exactly.

 The DOT investigator found hundreds of examples of log falsification, AND the GPS system was set to preserve delivery records for 90 days, so there was a false-log violation AND another for not keeping supporting documents.

-So there are four clear examples of companies that could benefit from some customized, onsite training for management:
+So there are four clear examples of companies that could benefit from some customized DOT Compliance Onsite Training for management:

 Example I – Burns – Critical D & A violation

 In each of these cases, there are several people involved and just sending ONE PERSON to a seminar in Las Vegas, Chicago, Houston, or Dallas or one of the other cities we visit might not have prevented it.